JuiLinChen/JuiLinChen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, I am Jui-Lin Chen.
-I am a PhD candidate at Duke Economics.
-I will join the [Department of Economics at National Taipei University](https://econ.ntpu.edu.tw) as an Assistant Professor in Fall 2025.
+I am an Assistant Professor in the [Department of Economics at National Taipei University](https://econ.ntpu.edu.tw).
+I received my PhD in Economics from Duke University.

 My research focuses on **macroeconomics, household finance, and housing market**.